Carbon Monoxide Poisoning

 When an accident victim dies as a result of carbon monoxide poisoning, it may be possible to hold a property owner liable in a wrongful death action.
 A personal representative of the decedent's estate can bring the case for the purposes of recovering damages for the decedent's family members or heirs.
 Damages that may be recovered in a wrongful death lawsuit in New York include funeral and burial expenses, hospital bills, the conscious pain and suffering of the victim prior to their death, loss of earning capacity, loss of household services, and loss of parental guidance.Consult an Experienced Injury Attorney in the Syracuse Area or Beyond

 In New York, you usually have three years from the date of a carbon monoxide injury or two years from the date of a wrongful death to bring suit against a defendant.
 However, it is important to retain an attorney and conduct an investigation into the source of the carbon monoxide right away, since evidence may vanish over time.
 If you are harmed by carbon monoxide poisoning as a result of a property owner's negligence, our lawyers may be able to help.
 We represent injured people in Syracuse, Rochester, Binghamton, Auburn, Elmira, Norwich, Cortland, Delhi, Herkimer, Watertown, Lowville, Oneida, Wampsville, Utica, Canandaigua, Oswego, Cooperstown, Ithaca, and Lyons, as well as throughout Upstate New York.
 Call us at 315-479-9000 or contact us via our online form.
-We also can assist people who need representation in a lead paint case or another type of premises liability claim.
+We also can assist people who need representation in another type of premises liability claim.